yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`UBOOT_DTB_LOADADDRESS`
       Specifies the load address for the dtb image used by U-Boot.
-During FIT image creation, the :term:`UBOOT_DTB_LOADADDRESS` variable is used in :ref:`ref-classes-kernel-fitimage` class to specify the load address to be used in creating the dtb sections of Image Tree Source for the FIT image.
+During FIT image creation, the :term:`UBOOT_DTB_LOADADDRESS` variable is used in :ref:`ref-classes-kernel-fit-image` class to specify the load address to be used in creating the dtb sections of Image Tree Source for the FIT image.

    :term:`UBOOT_DTBO_LOADADDRESS`
       Specifies the load address for the dtbo image used by U-Boot.
-During FIT image creation, the :term:`UBOOT_DTBO_LOADADDRESS` variable is used in :ref:`ref-classes-kernel-fitimage` class to specify the load address to be used in creating the dtbo sections of Image Tree Source for the FIT image.
+During FIT image creation, the :term:`UBOOT_DTBO_LOADADDRESS` variable is used in :ref:`ref-classes-kernel-fit-image` class to specify the load address to be used in creating the dtbo sections of Image Tree Source for the FIT image.

    :term:`UBOOT_ENTRYPOINT`